The Buckingham Rebellion and Dissensions Amongst the Yorkist Nobility 1483

 One decision made by them was the appointment of the Queen’s brother, Thomas’ uncle, Sir Edward Woodville, as Admiral of the fleet, sending him to sea with much of the royal treasure, the remainder of which, from the Tower of London, was divided between the Queen and Dorset.

-Another decision was to request the Queen’s brother, Anthony, Earl Rivers, and her younger son Sir Richard Grey, to hasten from Ludlow to Westminster with the new King, Edward V for an early Coronation.
+Another decision was to request another brother of the Queen, Anthony, earl Rivers, and her younger son Sir Richard Grey, to hasten from Ludlow to Westminster with the new King, Edward V for an early Coronation.

-Once Richard of Gloucester had taken charge of Edward V, Dorset quickly disappeared from the scene on the same day that his mother took her daughters into sanctuary (1st May).
+Once Richard, duke of Gloucester had taken charge of Edward V, Dorset quickly disappeared from the scene on the same day that his mother took her daughters into sanctuary (1st May).

 Thomas became involved in the Buckingham rebellion at a distance and avoided capture and almost certain execution.
 He joined Henry Tudor in Brittany and at some point decided to return to Richard but was prevented from doing so.
 He also excused himself from Henry’s invasion leading to Bosworth and was never fully trusted again.